struckbylightning/Notepad/_posts/2018-09-11-top-10-salesforce-mantras-getting-salesforce-datamodel-right.md

 So here are the **Top 10 Secrets to smartly designing in salesforce database**

+1. Go top to botton while designing a data model, first understand the Vision/Challenges/Pain Points, then understand Reporting/Integration/Security/Performance Needs and then finally design and build the Data Model.

 Inorder to understand when to go Flat(DeNormalize) or not to go flat(Normalize), Let\`s consider below user stories,
 ![Datamodel user stories.png]({{site.baseurl}}/images/Datamodel user stories.png)

-1. Let\`s take the First user story to understand when not to go flat,
+2. Let\`s take the First user story to understand when not to go flat,

 Here Data can be modelled in below two ways,